Restraining Orders & Protection Order Defense

 Being served with a restraining order can have devastating and life-altering consequences.
 You could be prohibited from contacting your children and family, and even thrown out of your own home.
 With a restraining order against you, you will be unable to own a firearm, and your name will be set in a permanent police registry.
 Without even having been convicted for a crime, you can face tough consequences like homelessness and a blemished reputation.
 And if you violate the terms of your restraining order in any way, you could be charged with a restraining order violation—a criminal offense.

-Denver protection order lawyer Kevin Cahill represents clients in all types of restraining order cases, whether they have been charged with a protection order violation or if they feel a restraining order is being unjustly sought against them.
+Denver criminal defense lawyer Kevin Cahill represents clients in all types of restraining order cases, whether they have been charged with a protection order violation or if they feel a restraining order is being unjustly sought against them.
 If you are involved in a restraining or protective order case, contact Mr. Cahill as soon as possible.
 Mr. Cahill can help you understand your options, and work tirelessly to protect your interests in court.

 Don’t Be Abused by Colorado’s Protective Order System